PartyDAO/party-protocol/docs/governance.md

 ### Voting on Proposals

 Any proposal in the `Voting`, `Passed`, or `Ready` status can be voted on by members and delegates via `Party.accept()`.
-The `accept()` function casts the caller's *total* effective voting power at the time the proposal was proposed for it.
+The `accept()` function casts the caller's *total* effective voting power at the time the proposal was created.
 Once the total voting power cast for the proposal meets or exceeds the `passThresholdBps` ratio, given by `total cast voting power / totalVotingPower`, the proposal will enter the `Passed` state.

 Members can continue to vote even beyond the `Passed` state in order to achieve a unanimous vote, which allows the proposal to bypass the `executionDelay` and unlocks specific behavior for certain proposal types.
 A unanimous vote condition is met when 99.99% of `totalVotingPower` has been cast for a proposal.
 We do not check for 100% because of possible rounding errors during minting from crowdfunds.